inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 ### Quick Start

-For Inferno to simulate a server that always returns approved responses, it needs only to know the bearer token that the client will send on requests, for which there are two options.
+For Inferno to simulate a server that returns basic mocked responses, it needs only to know the bearer token that the client will send on requests, for which there are two options.

 1. If you want to choose your own bearer token, then